Stan Swamy’s new plea for sipper to be heard on December 4 after NIA denies seizing it

 In a letter, Swamy had told his friends about fellow inmates who help him with his chores and said that despite all odds, “humanity is bubbling in prison”.
 Excerpts from the letter were shared on social media by Swamy’s friend, human rights activist John Dayal on November 14.

 Swamy was arrested by the National Investigation Agency in Ranchi on October 8 and was brought to Mumbai the next day.
-The had alleged that Swamy is a member of the banned Communist Party of India (Maoist), and was involved in a conspiracy to instigate caste violence in the Bhima Koregaon village near Pune in 2018.
+They had alleged that Swamy is a member of the banned Communist Party of India (Maoist), and was involved in a conspiracy to instigate caste violence in the Bhima Koregaon village near Pune in 2018.
 He has been in judicial custody since October 9.

 Also read: